FoodleBerlin/foodle/README.md

 - Added CSP for NextJS, ExpressJS
 - Added Security Headers to NextJS and Express
 - Made cookies enfore Https and Samesite-strict
-- Turned off introspection for Apollo in production
+- Turned off introspection for Apollo Server in production and added csrfPrevention to it

 ### Threat Model (Max)